rjferguson21/big-bang/docs/developer/package-integration/package-integration-database.md

 There are currently 2 typical ways in bigbang that packages connect to a database.

-1. Package chart accepts database values (hostname, user, password, etc)
+1. Package charts accept values for host, user, pass, etc and the chart makes the necessary secret, configmap etc.

-2. Package chart accepts a secret name where all the DB connection information is defined
+2. Package chart accepts a secret name where all the DB connection info is defined.
+In these cases we make the secret in the BB chart.

-Both ways will first require the following:
+Both ways will first require the following step:

-- add database values for the package in bigbang/chart/values.yaml
+Add database values for the package in bigbang/chart/values.yaml

   Note: Names of key/values may differ based on the application being integrated.
 Please refer to package chart values to ensure key/values coincide and application documentation for additional information on connecting to a database.